Under the Skin (Lindsey Buckingham album)

 Under the Skin is the fourth solo album by American musician and Fleetwood Mac vocalist/guitarist Lindsey Buckingham, released on October 3, 2006.
-The album, long delayed by Fleetwood Mac's reunion tour in the 1990s and 2003 album Say You Will, was his first solo release in 14 years.
-Under the Skin peaked at number 80 on the Billboard 200 album chart in October 2006.
-In the United States, the album sold 13,000 copies during its first week of release, with 32 percent of those sales coming from purchases on the Internet.
-"Show You How" was also released as a single but failed to chart.
+The album, long delayed by Fleetwood Mac's reunion tour in the 1990s and 2003 album Say You Will, was his first solo release since Out of the Cradle 14 years prior.

-Music
+Much of the material on Under Skin was primarily centered around vocals and acoustic guitars.
+Buckingham played most of the instruments on the album, with a few tracks featuring contributions from his Fleetwood Mac bandmates Mick Fleetwood and John McVie, both of whom played on "Down on Rodeo".

+Upon its release, which was handled by Reprise Records, the album debuted and peaked at No. 80 on the US Billboard 200.
+He followed up this album with a tour across the United States.

+Background

 Predominantly an acoustic album, the album does not feature many instruments besides acoustic guitar and percussion.
 Buckingham sought to forgo the more ornate elements on his previous albums in favor of orienting compositions around vocals and a single guitar.
+When approaching the album, Buckingham said that he was drawn to Joni Mitchell's Blue.
+He wanted to deviate from that approach by "screw[ing] it up somehow with some production" while also keeping the instrumentation "very simple and very minimal".

 Buckingham wrote most of the material for Under the Skin while he was touring with Fleetwood Mac.
 He recorded the material on a Korg 16-track unit and mixed them onto CDs in hotel rooms during days off from live performances.
 He also used a Roland delay on his vocals and said that the recording process was conducted "in an orderly, overdubbed manner, but with just the limitations that I wanted to impose on the tracks."
+The album's title track was one of the songs that Buckingham recorded in a hotel room, using an acoustic guitar in an Open G tuning with a capo on the third fret.
-In an interview with Sound & Vision, Buckingham discussed his approach in recording Under the Skin.

-It was kind of freeing to be able to overdo the vocal effects and processed guitars yet have the sound be so transparent.
-I just went for what excited me.
+In an interview with Sound & Vision, Buckingham discussed his approach in recording Under the Skin, saying that "it was kind of freeing to be able to overdo the vocal effects and processed guitars yet have the sound be so transparent.
+I just went for what excited me."
+When writing the lyrics for the material on Under the Skin Buckingham drew inspiration from developments in his personal life, including his marriage and experience as a father.
+He commented that the album "gets into a more bare-bones look at what's going on with me after all this time."